RetepV/Min2Bin/README.md

 Small commandline tool to quickly convert Minato 1866 papertape dump formatted text to a binary file and vice-versa.
 Useful for uploading and downloading data when using the Minato 1866 with a serial connection.

+There is also a `hex2bin` tool that converts from/to a 'hexdump' format.
+It is similar to `min2bin`.
+But I have no clue anymore why I wrote it.
+This code was written in a hurry, about 15 years ago.

 From the help file:

 ```